2.19 Provisions Contingent Liabilities and Contingent Assets

 Further, equity investment in MDHRPL which were measured at FVTOCI were sold to related parties leading to reversal of impairment loss of Rs.
 345.45 lacs under other comprehensive income.

-41D In respect of Real Gem Buildtech Private Limited (Real Gem) (a wholly owned subsidiary Company (WOS) of the Company) being "DB Crown" Project, during the year ended March 31, 2024, has decided not to reapply to NCLT for the earlier proposed slump sale and subsequently has entered into share transfer agreement for transfer of entire stake of the subsidiary to Kingmaker Developers Private Limited (KDPL) for a consideration of Rs.
+42D During the previous year, in respect of Real Gem Buildtech Private Limited (Real Gem) (a wholly owned subsidiary Company (WOS) of the Company) being "DB Crown" Project, has decided not to reapply to NCLT for the earlier proposed slump sale and subsequently has entered into share transfer agreement for transfer of entire stake of the subsidiary to Kingmaker Developers Private Limited (KDPL) for a consideration of Rs.
 23,141 lacs.
 Gain on sale of investment of subsidiary of Rs.
-14,194.32 lakhs has been accounted during the year.
-Out of the total consideration, Rs.
-4,000 lacs will be received on final outcome as regards disputed service tax demand on the subsidiary for which the Company has given an indemnity.
-On the basis of opinion obtained from the consultant, the risk associated with the said proceeding is low and hence the Company has considered said receivables as good.
+14,194.32 lacs has been accounted during the previous year.

-41E During the year ended March 31, 2024, the Company has executed securities purchase agreement and deed of transfer of partnership Interest for disinvestment of its entire holding (equity shares as well as preference shares) / interest in two joint ventures of the Company i.e. Prestige (BKC) Realtors Pvt Ltd and Turf Estate Joint Venture LLP for a consideration of Rs.
+42E During the previous year , the Company has executed securities purchase agreement and deed of transfer of partnership Interest for disinvestment of its entire holding (equity shares as well as preference shares) / interest in two joint ventures of the Company i.e. Prestige (BKC) Realtors Pvt Ltd and Turf Estate Joint Venture LLP for a consideration of Rs.
 97,870.05 lacs and Rs.
 19,779.08 lacs, respectively.
-Both the transactions has been completed in the current quarter and all the condition precedent to the said agreement / deed of partnership has been fulfilled and hence the Company has recognised gain on such disinvestment of Rs.
+Both the transactions has been completed and the Company has recognised gain on such disinvestment of Rs.
 41,490.18 lacs on sale of its stake in Prestige (BKC) Realtors Pvt Ltd on and Rs.
 621.23 lacs on sale of its stake in Turf Estate Joint Venture LLP.
 The Company has also repaid its entire dues of Rs.
 51,732.90 lacs (interest free) to its related parties i.e., Prestige (BKC) Realtors Private Limited.
 Further, The Company has also repaid loan of Rs.
 23,794.93 lacs along with interest payable of Rs.
 6,629.64 lacs to other Prestige Group entities.

-1 The Board of Directors of the Company on August 11,2023 and members resolution on September 16, 2023 had approved the following acquisitions from its related party:
+1 During the Previous year, the Board of Directors of the Company on August 11,2023 and members resolution on September 16, 2023 had approved the following acquisitions from its related party:

-Procedural formalities with regards to transfer of equity shares of the aforementioned acquired entities is in process.
-Post such acquisition, Goan Hotels and BD &P Hotels has become a wholly owned subsidiary of the Company.
+Procedural formalities with regards to transfer of equity shares of one of the aforementioned acquired entities is in process.
+Post such acquisition, Goan Hotels and BD &P Hotels has become a wholly owned subsidiary and a subsidiary of the Company.

-2 On December 7, 2023, Vanita Infrastructure Private limited, a wholly owned subsidiary of the Holding Company has acquired 1,00,000 equity shares of DB conglomerate Realty Private Limited (DB conglomerate) for a total consideration of Rs 1 lacs.
+2 During the Previous year, on December 7, 2023, Vanita Infrastructure Private limited, a wholly owned subsidiary of the Holding Company has acquired 1,00,000 equity shares of DB conglomerate Realty Private Limited (DB conglomerate) for a total consideration of Rs 1 lacs.
 Thus, post-acquisition of such shares, DBCRPL has become a step-down subsidiary of the Holding Company.

 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk Management framework.
 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.